 Incorporate colors like white, gray, black, muted teal, neutrals and navy.
 To avoid having a palette that feels washed-out or cold, you must add texture.
 Rich wood tones, furry throw blankets, baskets, galvanized bins, wrought iron and sisal rugs, just to name a few.
 Pair these with simple greens in a mason jar, open shelving, inspirational wall art and a chandelier, and you just might qualify as Joanna’s next design assistant!

 Design your home with intention.
 Use items that are meaningful to you.
-Don’t get bogged down by design “rules”, because there really is no such thing (check out my blog post “Rules Smules” to see how I feel about design rules).
+Don’t get bogged down by design “rules”, because there really is no such thing (check out my blog post “Rules Smules” to see how I really feel about design rules).
 When purchasing furnishings, make sure they are not only pretty, but cozy, comfortable and functional.

 Think about how you are going to use the space.
 You ARE going to live there after all.
 I’ve had clients tell me that they want their home to look like “a model home.”
 I then remind them that, nobody ACTUALLY lives in that model home.
 Try not to rush.
 We all tend to, “Just want it done” and then wonder why our space doesn’t feel like “us.”